Any RFP process can seem like a daunting and overwhelming task regardless of whether it is written for market research or any number of industries.

-If you are at the point where you are considering an RFP or RFP for your business or organization, you've likely already arrived at this answer already.
-Market research provides several benefits.
+If you are at the point where you are considering a market research RFP for your organization, you've likely already arrived at this answer.

 Market research is purely objective and uses hundreds and thousands of data points to point your business in the right direction rather than using the opinion of 1 person or a few board members.

 Now, let's get started with the core components of a market research RFP.

 When structuring your market research RFP, you'll want to include your objectives.
 Be as clear and as specific as possible.